mycoleb/ColorHistogramAnalysis/README.md

 ## Understanding Color Spaces

 - **RGB**: The standard additive color model used in digital imaging
-- **HSV**: Represents colors in terms of Hue, Saturation, and Value, which is often more intuitive for human perception
+- **HSV**: Represents colors in terms of Hue, Saturation, and Value
 - **Lab**: A color space designed to be perceptually uniform, where L represents lightness and a, b represent color dimensions

 ## Histogram Comparison Methods